Psychometric Assessments

 Whether it is a good idea to guess if you do not know the right answer will depend on how the test is marked, so try to find out the marking scheme and chose a strategy based on that.

-• If your score is a simple count all the correct answers, eliminating definitely wrong answers and then guessing improves the chances of a right answer, and quickly guessing answers to remaining questions right at the end of the test time can help lift your score.
+• If your score is a simple count all the correct answers, eliminating definitely wrong answers and then guessing improves the chances of a right answer.
+And, quickly guessing answers to remaining questions right at the end of the test time can help lift your score if you get some extra 'hits'.

 • If the test is scored negatively - that is, you lose points for wrong answers - it is better to work more deliberately and not guess answers.

 • The recruiting organisation may consider it cheating or unethical.
-In this scenario, if you are caught using an AI, your candidacy will be terminated and you may also be barred from any future application round.
-Moreover, even if you have started work, you can expect to be summarily dismissed on ethical grounds.
+In this scenario, if you are caught using an AI, your candidacy will be terminated, and you may also be barred from any future application round.
+If this comes to light later, even if you have started work, you could summarily dismissed on ethical grounds.

 • Some firms are likely to use 'online proctoring' that allows them to track screen use, key strokes and other methods to monitor test-takers.

-• Developers will be adjusting assessments to maintain the integrity and validity of their assessments,
+• Developers are adjusting assessment methodologies and environments to maintain the integrity and validity of their assessments; and

-• Some traditional assessments already include internal check/mechanisms to identify candidates attempting to 'game the test', and it may be possible for test designers to embed questions that will identify candidates using AI tools.
+• Some traditional assessments already include internal check/mechanisms to identify candidates attempting to 'game the test'.
+New assessment may be designed with elements to identify candidates using AI tools.

-Last, remember that recruitment aims to identify candidates who are most likely to succeed in the organisation and in the role.
-Assessment processes are designed to provide evidence for decision making, so in a well-designed recruitment process, any candidate unable to pass online assessments without assistance may struggle to succeed in the role if they are appointed - and may, therefore, find their tenure limited!
+Finally, recruitment aims to identify candidates who are most likely to succeed in the organisation and in the role.
+And assessment processes are designed to seek evidence to support this decision making process.
+Candidates unable to pass a psychometric assessment (without assistance) may struggle to succeed in the role if they do succeed in securing an appointment - and may, therefore, find their tenure limited!

 If you do not progress after sitting psychometric tests it can be hard to be sure why you were not successful.